MichaelACraig/ICode4FreedomWebsite/src/pages/about.md

 Just know that I'm a real person, just like you, who just wants to help others, and write about what I've learned to help myself be more equip to do so.

-I do it all for freedom; Freedom of my mind and the ability to live my life with purpose.
+I do it all for my own personal freedom; Freedom of my mind and the ability to live my life with purpose.
 I hope that choose to live freely, and with intention and purpose as well.
 Thanks for reading :)

 -- Mike